vincere-io/vincere-identity/README.md

 >**GET** /oauth2/authorize

 The /oauth2/authorize endpoint only supports HTTPS GET.
 The user pool client typically makes this request through the system browser.
-This step would return you **authorization code" (which is expired shortly).
+This step would return you **authorization code** (which is expired shortly).

 **Request parameters**